Agave nickelsii Gosselin

 Agave victoriae-reginae f. stolonifera

-This plant is native to the Chihuahuan Desert in Mexico.
+Agave ferdinandi-regis is a succulent native to the Chihuahuan Desert in Mexico.

 Succulent with a (usually solitary) small, globose rosette.
 Leaves are loose, thick, up to 13 cm long: their shape is triangular, and their upper surface is almost folded; colours go from dark green to blue green, and white bud imprints converge in a triangle shape.
 The margins are spineless, dark reddish-brown; in the leaf tip there are up to 3 (or more) dark stout spines surrounding the large terminal spine.
 This plant blooms in summer, with a spike up to 4 metres high: the inflorescence containins many paired flowers, usually in different shades of purple red.